home paraverse press new books reviews for all books errata for all books glosses for all books haiku

 nature

-history and making history
+history & making history

-Soft Is Beautiful.
+Soft Is Beautiful (201?).
 The Occident, especially the new Rome, Imperial America, is obsessed with muscles and hardness.
 Once softness was considered desirable and to some of us, it still is.
 This is an effort to point out the unnatural muscle fetish of the West and a hymn to an alternative beauty.
 Even our manner of celebration is hard today.
 Compare the open palm of the past and the punches in the air today!
 See the box on the fist-pumping (Japanese call it a "gut's pose") bracken in Fly-ku!

 "The thin is more naked, more indecent, than the fat." - Baudelaire

-I recently wrote an essay: "The Thin Man's Complaint" which, with any luck will be carried by The Exquisite Corpse and cause a commotion for it is quite a polemic!
+I recently wrote an essay: "The Thin Man's Complaint" which, with any luck will be carried by The Exquisite Corpse and cause a commotion for it is quite the polemic!
 In a word, the fat majority of the USA do not realize that they have it made.
 We who are involuntarily thin know how lucky they are to be free to make their bodies.
 It will be followed by "Soft is Beautiful."

 As if to foreshadow the swamping of New Orleans and the ghoulish treatment by FEMA, said Magazine went into a state of "suspended animation" -- so much for my outreach!